-The Las Vegas Aces traces its history back to the first year of the WNBA’s existence in 1997.
-Known then as the Utah Starzz, the Starzz were one of the league’s inaugural eight franchises.
+The Las Vegas Aces trace their history back to the first year of the WNBA’s existence in 1997.
+Known then as the Utah Starzz, the Starzz were one of the league’s original eight franchises.

-With no professional women’s basketball leagues in the United States in the decade leading up to the WNBA, and rival ABL, coming into existence, college players who wished to pursue a pro career had to ply their wares overseas.
+With no professional women’s basketball leagues in the United States in the decade leading up to the WNBA coming into existence, college players who wished to pursue a pro career had to ply their wares overseas.

 That means that in 1997, not only were there scores of college players looking to join the league, but a generation of veterans who were anxious to finally play in front of their families and friends in the United States.